 So my sincere plea, to those of you who don't know this, is: "Be careful out there"!

 By now it was 2:30 pm and time for some relaxation.
 Our ninth and final stop was at the Mývatn Nature Baths, where we soaked for 40 minutes.
-Admission fee to the Nature Baths is included in the price of the tour, so the whole group dipped in.
+The admission fee to the Nature Baths is included in the price of the tour, so the whole group dipped in.

 I asked to be left behind when my fellow travellers left the Nature Baths and were driven back to Akureyri, as I was going to stay in our summer cottage at Mývatn for the night.
 My husband drove from Akureyri and picked me up later on.
 I soaked by myself in this wonderfully blue geothermal water for 2 hours and the sun even came out, making this scenery even more beautiful.